adjust/marmalade_sdk/README.md

 ### <a id="deeplinking-deferred">Deferred deep linking scenario

-Deferred deep linking is not something which platform supports out of the box, but the thing which the adjust SDK provides the support for.
+While deferred deep linking is not supported out of the box on Android and iOS, our adjust SDK makes it possible.

 In order to get info about the URL content in a deferred deep linking scenario, you should set a callback method on the `adjust_config` object which will receive one `const char*` parameter where the content of the URL will be delivered.
 You